magore/hp85disk/README.md

     clk time:    Thu Apr  9 16:55:17 2020
 </pre>

-###  hp85disk setting debug options
+##  hp85disk setting debug options
+  * Debugging is can be controlled in two ways
+    * The DEBUG statement in [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg)
+    * Typing the command in interactively

-  * Debug level truth table
+###  hp85disk DEBUG truth table
 <pre>
   You can OR the following values together to add debug processing Values in the table are in HEX (base 16)
-  Warning: Enabling too many debug messages can cause HP85 timeouts
+  Warning: Setting too many can cause HP85 timeouts while displaying messages
 	  1 ERRORS - all GPIB and device related error message
 	    # Note: Will not suppress Startup and configuration errors
 	  2 PPR states